Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 The hook on the card is that it’s a true 2% return card, earning double points on everything you spend, and the annual fee is $49, but it’s waived the first year.

-So compared to the 40,000 points deals on the Capital One Venture and Barclaycard Arrival Plus with higher annual fees ($89 for the Arrival and $59 for the Venture) this is actually pretty competitive.
+So compared to the 50,000 points deal on the Capital One Venture and 40,000 points deal on the Barclaycard Arrival Plus, they both have higher annual fees ($89 for the Arrival and $95 for the Venture, both waived the first year) this is actually pretty competitive.

 The points never expire and there are no caps on what you can earn.
 Though one downside is you can only redeem for travel in 10,000 point increments.
 The Venture and Arrival allow smaller redemptions.